KiFoundation/ki-desktop-wallet/README.md

 -   Importing and creating KiChain accounts (addresses).
 -   Maintaining multiple accounts.
 -   Issuing transfer transactions: send.
--   Issuing staking transactions: delegate/undelegate/redelegate transactions.
+-   Issuing staking transactions: delegate/undelegate/redelegate.
 -   Issuing distribution transactions: withdraw rewards and/or commissions.
--   Viewing send and delegation transactions (mini-explorer)
+-   Viewing transactions (mini-explorer)
 -   Generate, sign and broadcast transaction files
 -   Perform the multi signature workflow (Generate, sign, collect, multisign)

 ## How to run The  Ki desktop Wallet
 To run the Ki desktop wallet you need first to build the it and then to run it or package it in electron.
 ### Build the wallet

 ```bash